xcat2/confluent-docs/docs/collective.md

 local filesystem content.
 Confluent has no particular requirements of how this is done, but does expect it to be identical if OS deploymennt features are used.

-# OS Deployment considerations

-OS Deployment initialization (`osdeploy initialize`) operations must be done once per collective member to properly enable each member to provide deployment services to nodes.
-For the SSH material (automation (-a) and CA (-s)), it is important to wait until after joining the collective to perform the operation.
-If those steps were performed prior to joining collective, then follow the guidance in the osdeploy initialize output to delete the prior CA and automation keys.
-Further, after adding a new collective member and performing collective initialize on the new host, run osdeploy initialize -k on all other hosts to trust the new collective member's SSH certificate authority.

 # Creating a collective

 To begin, select a confluent server to begin constructing the collective from.
 This page will use `mgt1`